Does it matter which Gaussians you pick in 4D Gaussian streaming?: Related Work

-\paragraph{Learning policies for resource allocation.} Reinforcement learning and contextual bandits provide principled tools for allocating limited computation based on observed context \cite{suttonbarto2018rl,li2010contextualbandit,langford2007epochgreedy}.
+\textbf{Learning policies for resource allocation.} Reinforcement learning and contextual bandits provide principled tools for allocating limited computation based on observed context \cite{suttonbarto2018rl,li2010contextualbandit,langford2007epochgreedy}.
 Policy-gradient methods offer a general mechanism for optimizing stochastic selection policies \cite{williams1992reinforce}.
 Attention-based set encoders further provide a natural architecture for scoring and selecting elements from unordered candidate sets \cite{vaswani2017attention,lee2019settransformer}.
-EGS combines these perspectives to learn budgeted anchor selection for streaming 4DGS under strict fast-mode evaluation with same-budget comparisons.
+The learned selector (RL) we study combines these perspectives; we evaluate it on equal footing with FPS and simple non-FPS samplers under matched budgets, and find that it provides no advantage in this setting (\cref{sec:postmortem}).